ppy/osu-wiki/wiki/Tournaments/OWC/2020/en.md

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
    - Room settings are osu!, Team-Vs., Win Condition: 'ScoreV2'.
 Room name must be "OWC2020: (TeamRed) vs (TeamBlue)".
    - The team mentioned first in the room name must be the red team, the team mentioned second in the room name must be the blue team.
-2. Each team is free to select up to one warm-up beatmap.
-Using beatmaps with questionable content is prohibited.
-All beatmaps must be osu! specific beatmaps.
-3. Each captain can ban **one beatmap** to be selected from the pool in the Round of 32 and Round of 16.
+2. Each captain can ban **one beatmap** to be selected from the pool in the Round of 32 and Round of 16.
 These beatmaps are not allowed to be picked by any team in the entire match.
    - **From Quarterfinals onwards, the number of bans increases to two.
 However, each team may not ban more than one map of any mod bracket (excluding NoMod).**
-4. Beatmap selection will alternate between each captain selecting a beatmap out of the mappool.
+3. Beatmap selection will alternate between each captain selecting a beatmap out of the mappool.
-5. Each captain must use "!roll" once in #multiplayer.
+4. Each captain must use "!roll" once in #multiplayer.
    - The captain with the higher roll decides which team **picks** first.
    - The captain with the lower roll decides which team **bans** first.
    - **From Quarterfinals onwards the team that bans first will ban one map, then the other team will ban two maps, then finally the first team will make their final ban.**
-6. Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.
+5. Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.
    - In case a team takes more than 2 minutes to pick a map, they will recieve a warning from the referee, on subsequent occurrences the referee will pick a random map available to pick from the mappool using `!roll X`, where X is the number of available maps to pick in the mappool.
    - Each team will receive a "tactical timeout" of **two minutes**, which can be used at any time during their team's pick, **once per match**. *The tactical timeout is optional, and is not required to be used*.
-7. The results of the Qualifier stage will be published via a statistics sheet.
+6. The results of the Qualifier stage will be published via a statistics sheet.

 ### Mappool instructions